Vivonet/Presto/README.md

 		// self.myProfile.name is now filled in because we are inside a completion block }];

+## Completions
+A completion allows you to decouple the code that handles a remote object from the code that loads it.
 You attach a completion to an object via the **onComplete:** method.
 A completion will only be called once after it is attached, but is guaranteed to be called eventually, whatever the result of the server call may be, including failure.
+If an object is already loaded, the completion will be executed immediately and the object will not be reloaded.
+If you want to force a refresh of the object, use **loadWithCompletion:** or simply call **load** before attaching the completion (which is exactly what loadWithCompletion: does).

+## Dependencies
-If you want a block of code to be called every time an object (successfully) changes, use a dependency instead, by instead passing the block to **onChange:**.
-You can also pass an optional weak target to **onChange:** that will tie the dependency block to the existence of the target.
+If you want a block of code to be called every time an object changes, use a dependency instead, by instead passing the same block to **onChange:**.
+You can also pass an optional weak target to **onChange:** that will existentially tie the given block to the existence of the target.
 If the target disappears, the block will no longer be called.
-Typically the current view controller is passed as this parameter.
+Typically the current view or view controller is passed as this parameter, because if the view disappears, there's probably nothing to update anyway.

+## What Doesn’t Presto Do?
+As I've mentioned, Presto is still in its infancy.
+There are still some features and abilities that are planned or being considered that are not yet part of the framework.
+One such obvious omission is that of converters.
+There is no layer of conversion happening between a payload and your local properties.

+For example, if your payload represents a date as a string or long, you'll need to convert these manually for now.
+The best place to do this is by adding a second local property of the desired type (e.g. NSDate) and adding a setter (or overriding setValue:forKey:) in your model class to set the converted value of the date property whenever the original property is set.

+This is definitely one area I plan on improving soon, so hopefully we won't be stuck doing this for too much longer.

 * * *